cBioPortal/datahub/README.md

 # cBioPortal Public Datahub
-The datahub is a repository for store data only.
-It contains staging files which are pre-validated and can be loaded directly into the  cBioPortal.
+The datahub is a repository for data storage only.
+It contains staging files which are validated and can be loaded directly into the  cBioPortal.

 Behind the scenes git-lfs is used to manage the large files. https://github.com/github/git-lfs